 There is no taunting or teasing your opponent.
 There is no mocking or laughing at your opponent.
 There is no name calling or bullying your opponent.
 No excessive celebrating and/or showboating is allowed while on the mat.

 It's poor sportsmanship to enter a lower skill division, when you are a much better skilled competitor.
 This is called sandbagging.
 It shows lack of character and lack of courage.
 The Good Fight stands against sandbagging.
-Be honest, do your best and man up by entering your TRUE skill level and/or category.
+Be honest by entering your TRUE skill level and/or category.
+If it is brought to our attention that you or your child is sandbagging, and we can verify that information, you or your child will be disqualified with no refund.

 Wrestlers should not enter the white belt nogi division.
 They should enter the blue belt nogi division.
 If a wrestler is doing Gi, they should use their best discretion when entering either white or blue belt division.